-Aniruddha holds a bachelor’s degree in Journalism and Communication Studies from the School of Communication, Manipal University acquiring fourth rank in his cohort.
-He was also awarded a DAAD Scholarship by the Institute to study for an exchange semester at Hochschule Bremen in Germany.
+Aniruddha Saha holds a bachelor’s degree in Journalism and Communication Studies from Manipal University.
+He was also awarded a DAAD scholarship during his undergraduate years to study for an exchange semester at Hochschule Bremen in Germany.
 From 2017 to 2018, he read for an International Relations MA degree at the Department of War Studies, King’s College London as a Sir Evelyn de Rothschild and Dr. Duncan Anderson scholar.
-Aniruddha attained an overall distinction, along with a high distinction in his master’s dissertation titled, “The North Korea-US nuclear affair of securitization: An analysis of norms from 2003 to 2017.”
+Aniruddha attained an overall distinction, along with a high distinction in his master’s dissertation titled, “The North Korea-US nuclear affair of securitisation: An analysis of norms from 2003 to 2017.”

-- Theories in International Relations: Knowledge building through Interpretivism (the intersection of Constructivist and International Sociological approaches, in particular)
+- Theories in international relations: Knowledge building through interpretivism (the intersection of constructivist and international sociological approaches, in particular)